kg4sgp/look-angles/README.md

 Look Angle Calculators
 ======================

 These set of programs calculate look angles from one set of coordinates to the next.
-This is extremely useful for automatic antenna tracking to moving transmitters with telemetry.
-For example my intended use of these is with automatic antenna pointing to a high altitude balloon.
+This is extremely useful for automatic antenna tracking of moving transmitters with telemetry.

-The octave script (the lookangle.m) should be able to be used in Matlab but I have not tried to use it in matlab, only octave.

 These take longitude and latitude in decimal degrees and altitude in meters.

-These programs have been written with different geodetic systems in mind, described by the directory they are in.
+They return azmuth and elevation in degrees, and range in meters.

+There are currently two implementations useing different geodetic systems, namely the WGS 84, and a simplistic spherical system.
 If you're using GPS data, use the wgs84 programs (GPS uses the WGS 84 geodetic system).

 ### Notes on using these for antenna pointing ###